segabl/pd2-sh-complements/README.md

 *As a team oriented deck, Gambler needs some tweaks to its cooldowns for health and ammo restore to make it more useful.*

+### Stoic

+- Virtue
+  - Damage over time duration 12s -> 9s

+*Stoic is a very powerful deck as it gives you a lot of time to react to incoming damage, often without even the need to use the flask.*
+*Decreasing the time it takes to apply the damage over time will force the usage of the flask more often.*

 ## General changes

 ### Weapons